Relationship with Cuomo daughter led to trooper’s transfer

 There was public speculation at the time that Cuomo had personally ordered the trooper transferred to a post about 150 miles (240 kilometers) north of the governor’s mansion because he was upset about the relationship.

-The report by Inspector General Lucy Lang does not address whether the governor requested the trooper’s transfer.
+The report by Inspector General Lucy Lang does not address whether the governor requested the trooper’s transfer and does not say which of Cuomo’s three daughters was involved.

 A top aide to Cuomo told the commander of the governor’s security detail about the relationship May 22, 2020, the day after the governor found out from his daughter, according to the inspector general’s report.